tush00nka/bbbab_messenger/README.md

 - `go-build-cache`: Stores compiled packages and build cache
 - `go-mod-cache`: Stores downloaded Go modules

 These volumes are automatically created and managed by Docker Compose.
-To clear the cache if needed:
+To clear the cache if needed run this:
 ```bash
 docker volume rm bbbab_messenger_go-build-cache bbbab_messenger_go-mod-cache
 ```